nullren/smsgcm-client/README.md

 After I mail you back your certificate, eg `cert.pem`, you can then create the p12 file:

-    openssl pkcs12 -export -out key_store \
+    openssl pkcs12 -export -out my.p12 \
         -inkey key.pem -in cert.pem

 Remember your password as you will need it.
-Then move `key_store` to the directory `res/raw/`.

 ### Compiling

 APIs 10 and 17 are required, as is the GCM API and Android Support Library.
 I think that is it.

+You then need to copy your `my.p12` file into `res/raw/` naming it `key_store.p12`.

 You should then be able to install the app onto your phone with `ant debug install`.

 ### Running